GuillaumeGermain/NLP/README.md

 Side remark: the execution is generally slower when performing over a scaled input.

 # Final conclusions
 The best results I could get was 74.2% with Logistic regression, with 35'000 observations, scaling and a vocabulary of 4500.
 Overall, increasing the training dataset over a certain point seems to slightly decrease performance.
-It suggest overfitting or dancing around a local optimum (as I would see it with a neural network and gradient descent).
+It suggests overfitting or dancing around a local optimum (as I would see it with a neural network and gradient descent).

 - The winner in this specific context is Logistic Regression algorithm, though its performance is worse than in the first phase.
 It is actually the second best, but by far the fastest.